-- 5.8.1 The Vice Provost for Student Affairs acts as the appellate officer.
-The Director of Graduate Student Life & Development shall provide the Vice Provost for Student Affairs with all information regarding the case.
-After review, the Vice Provost for Student Affairs will notify the appellant in writing of the appeal decision, which is final. - 5.8.2 If the Vice Provost for Student Affairs is the complainant, the appellate officer function shall be discharged by the Provost and Dean of the College.
-Subject to the special provision for emergency or other extraordinary situations, there shall be no change in the status of the respondent until the appeals process is complete. - 5.9 In an emergency or other extraordinary situation, the Vice Provost for Student Affairs or designee shall take such interim disciplinary action as is necessary to appropriately manage an incident pending a hearing by the SCC or a decision on appeal, which shall take place as soon as practicable.
+- 5.8.1 The Provost of the College, or their designee, acts as the appellate officer and shall be provided with all information regarding the case.
+After review, the designated appellate officer may (1) render a decision, or (2) remand the case back to a Hearing Panel for additional consideration.
+The designated appellate officer will notify both parties in writing of the appeal decision. - 5.8.2 If the Provost is the complainant, a witness, or has any other significant conflict of interest with respect to the case, the appellate officer function shall be discharged by an unconflicted faculty member. - 5.8.3 Subject to the special provision for emergency or other extraordinary situations, there shall be no change in the status of the respondent until the appeals process is complete. - 5.9 In an emergency or other extraordinary situation, the Vice Provost for Student Affairs shall take such interim disciplinary action as is necessary to appropriately manage an incident pending a hearing by the SCC or a decision on appeal.